AmenRa/indxr/README.md

 )
 ```

-Each line of the `queries.jsonl` file is as follows:
+Each line of `queries.jsonl` is as follows:
 ```json
 {
   "q_id": "q321",